Updated: Sep 15

-When And Why You Should Seek Legal Advice From A Workers Compensation Lawyer in Los Angeles
+When is the Best Time To Seek Legal Advice From A Workers' Compensation Lawyer in Los Angeles?

 Get medical treatment as soon as possible.

 A doctor who knows the unique form of accident or disease should treat you.
 The position of a primary physician is that of:

 Prescribe medication for your accident or illness at work and monitor your general care

 Help you decide when you should go back to work.

 Help to describe the types of work that you can do safely while recovering.